Getting Started With R .

 Step 1: Downloading installation file

-After downloading installation file, install them on desired places and then open the console.
+After downloading the installation file, install it in the desired location, and then open the console.

-After installation completed open R then we get window just like below
+After installation is completed, open R, and then we will get a window just like the one below.

 Now we can write our R codes within console or we can do it via Rstudio.